Machine learning phase transitions of the three-dimensional Ising universality class: Results and Discussions

-We calculate the mean activation functions of neural network configurations of different phases with $L = 12$ in the second- and first-order phase transitions, respectively.
-The results are shown in Fig.~\ref{Fig:feature}, where the activations have been drawn for 16 neurons of the fully connected layer.
+We calculate the mean activation functions of neural network configurations of different phases with $L = 12$ in the second- and first-order phase transitions.
+The results are shown in Fig.\ref{Fig:feature}, where the activations are drawn for 16 neurons of the fully connected layer.
 The blue and green bars represent the calculations from different phases in the same transitions.
-The maximum value has been normalized to one, and the results have been rescaled accordingly for better representation.
-In Fig.~\ref{Fig:feature} (a), we observe that nearly all of the 16 neurons for both order and disorder phases are activated in the second-order phase transition although the values of the two phases are different from each other.
-It may be due to large fluctuations near the critical point in this transition.
-This might also be reminiscent of the connection between DL and the renormalization group\cite{CriticalandRG1,CriticalandRG2}.
-As for the first-order phase transition in Fig.~\ref{Fig:feature} (b), it is found that different phases ($m<0$ and $m>0$ ) activate different neurons.
+The maximum value is normalized to one, and the results are rescaled accordingly for better representation.
+In Fig.~\ref{Fig:feature} (a), we observe that nearly all of the 16 neurons for both the order and disorder phases are activated in the second-order phase transition, although the values of the two phases are different from each other.
+This may be due to large fluctuations near the CP in this transition.
+This might also be reminiscent of the connection between DL and the renormalization group \cite{CriticalandRG1,CriticalandRG2}.
+As for the first-order phase transition in Fig.~\ref{Fig:feature} (b), it is found that different phases ($m<0$ and $m>0$) activate different neurons.